natalieagus/50005/docs/Problem Set/10-dns.md

   </p>

   <p>
     The critical missing piece is the A record for <code>mail.paperlaunch.ai</code>.
-The DNS setup has declared that this is the mail server, but has not told anyone where that server is — essentially naming a destination that does not exist.
+The DNS setup has declared that this is the mail server, but has not told anyone where that server is, essentially naming a destination that does not exist.
   </p>

   <p>